MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-dll-projects.md

 ### <a name="vxtskdebuggingdllprojectsexternal"></a> Set C/C++ DLL file locations

-To debug an external DLL, a calling project must be able to find the DLL, its [.pdb file](../debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md), and any other files required for the DLL.
+To debug an external DLL, a calling project must be able to find the DLL, its [.pdb file](../debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md), and any other files the DLL requires.
 You can create a custom build task to copy these files to your *\<project folder>\Debug* output folder, or you can copy the files there manually.

-You can set C/C++ header and LIB file locations in the project property pages, instead of copying them to the output folder.
+For C/C++ projects, you can set header and LIB file locations in the project property pages, instead of copying them to the output folder.

 **To set C/C++ header and LIB file locations:**